nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Locating persons: `find`

-Finds persons whose name, phone number, email, address and/or tag contain contains any of the given keywords.
+Finds persons whose respective fields contain any of the respective keywords.

 Format: `find (-n/--name) [NAME] (-p/--phone) [PHONE] (-e/--email) [EMAIL] (-a/--address) [ADDRESS] (-t/--tag) [TAG]`

 - At least one of the optional fields must be provided.
-- The search is case-insensitive. e.g `hans` will match `Hans`
+- The search is case-insensitive. e.g. `hans` will match `Hans`
 - The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`
+- The order of the optional fields does not matter. e.g. `-n Hans Bo -p 12345678` and `-p 12345678 -n Hans Bo` will return the same result
+- Optional fields can be repeated. e.g. `-t friend -t colleagues` returns only persons with tags containing both `friends` and `colleagues`
 - Only full words will be matched e.g. `Han` will not match `Hans`
-- Persons matching at least one keyword in **an** option will be returned (i.e. `OR` search for individual fields).
+- Persons matching at least one keyword in **EACH** option will be returned (i.e. `OR` search within individual fields).

   e.g. `Hans Bo` will return:

   - `Hans Gruber`
   - `Bo Yang`

-- Persons matching **all** given options will be returned (i.e. `AND` search for multiple fields).
+- Persons matching **all** given options will be returned (i.e. `AND` search across multiple fields).

   e.g. `-n Hans Bo -p 12345678` will return: